damianhakert/damianhakert.github.io/source/jobs/security-engineer/index.html.md

 The actions can be on the following fronts:

-- Hiring an training an application security engineer that gets others excited.
+- Application security engineer that gets others excited about security and runs the bud bounty program (1 person)
+- Secure Development Life-cycle (SDL) process guidance
 - Style guides and design best practices for engineering
 - Courses for engineering (including guest speakers)
 - Reduce surface area in application (Git Annex, old API)